 Most people associate scratching in cats with fleas.
 While fleas are often the cause of this, there are many other possible causes of scratching in cats.
-If your cat is scratching, it should be checked out by a veterinarian.
-Almost all cases of scratching are not serious, however there is almost always a reason why your cat is scratching which should be investigated and treated.
+Most cases of scratching are not serious, however, there is almost always a reason why your cat is scratching.
 Any scratching has the potential to damage the skin, which can lead to a bacterial infection.

 The most common cause of itching in cats is due to fleas.
 They are most abundant in the summer months, although in tropical areas may be found all year around.
 Signs of cat fleas include seeing small, black insects in the coat, grit like appearance in the cat’s bedding and scratching.

-If your cat has fleas, you will have to treat both the cat and your home.
-Your veterinarian will be able to advise on the best product to use on your cat.
-There are many excellent products on the market for cats, many of which are applied to the back of the neck.
 The environment will either need to be treated with a flea bomb or a pest controller, along with some thorough washing and vacuuming.
-For further information on cat, fleas read here.
+For further information on cat fleas read here.

 Flea allergy dermatitis: